maciejtatol/Amiga2JS/README.md

 and first-divergence comparison, plus a synthetic HUNK fixture and strict parser for testing the first source-analysis boundary.

+The provider-neutral static-analysis and runtime transports are now defined;
-The next vertical slice will connect this fixture to external static-analysis and runtime adapters.
-Ghidra, Amiberry, Phaser, model-provider integration, and Superfrog reconstruction are not included yet.
+the next vertical slice will connect them to a real Ghidra exporter and Amiberry automation server.
+Phaser, model-provider integration, and Superfrog reconstruction are not included yet.

 ## Repository layout